Mallari (film): 2023

-After having premonitions about his fiancée Agnes, an adult Jonathan visits Magalang to try and prevent this from happening.
+After having premonitions about his fiancée Agnes, an adult Jonathan visits Magalang to try to prevent this from happening.
 He is accompanied by Lucas, the son of a family servant, and Lucas' niece Amal, who tells Jonathan of his ancestors' past.
 Following his arrival, a series of murders targeting delinquents are carried out by a figure dressed as a priest, raising suspicion on Jonathan.
 Jonathan confesses to Lucas that he suspects that it may be connected with Severino, and recalls his childhood dreams, adding that Lucas would soon attack Agnes.

 Jonathan watches Johnrey's films and learns about his psychic abilities.
 While helping Jonathan investigate his premonitions, Agnes learns that Lucas belongs to the occult-worshipping Alarcon family and that Lucas' ancestor is Maria Capac.
 She later sees a blood-soaked Lucas flagellating himself before a statue of Severino, revealing him to be the killer.
 Fleeing to the Mallari residence, Agnes is stabbed by Lucas.

 Jonathan returns to 1812 and scuffles with Severino, who denies his involvement in the future murders.
 Upon waking up, he is attacked by Lucas, who seeks to turn Jonathan into a vigilante in accordance with the Alarcon tradition.
 After killing Lucas, Jonathan comes across a dying Agnes as Felicity's film plays, revealing that the chick remains inside Johnrey.
-Jonathan digs up Johnrey's grave and despite warnings from the spirits of Severino, his victims, and a still-living Johnrey against reviving the curse, decapitates Johnrey and transfers the chick to Agnes.
+Jonathan digs up Johnrey's grave and, despite warnings from the spirits of Severino, his victims, and a still-living Johnrey against reviving the curse, decapitates Johnrey and transfers the chick to Agnes.

 Sometime afterwards, Jonathan, Agnes, and Amal settle at the Mallari residence.
 Agnes chastises Jonathan for turning her into a monster, adding that she will be hungry at the full moon.
 Jonathan looks menacingly at the camera.